$K$-theory of regular compactification bundles: Abstract

 \section{Abstract}

-Let $G$ be a connected reductive algebraic group.
-Let $\ce\lra \cb$ be a principal $G\times G$-bundle and $X$ be a regular compactification of $G$.
+Let $G$ be a split connected reductive algebraic group.
+Let $\ce\lra \cb$ be a $G\times G$-torsor over a smooth base scheme $\cb$ and $X$ be a regular compactification of $G$.
 We describe the Grothendieck ring of the associated fibre bundle $\ce(X):=\ce\times_{G\times G} X$, as an algebra over the Grothendieck ring of a canonical toric bundle over a flag bundle over $\cb$.
 These are relative versions of the results in \cite{u1,u2}, and generalize the classical results on the Grothendieck rings of projective bundles, toric bundles \cite{su} and flag bundles \cite{fl,pr}.

 \footnote{{\bf AMS Subject Classification:} Primary: 14M27 Secondary: 18F15, 18F30, 19E08\\ {\bf keywords:} Regular compactification bundles, toric bundles, flag bundles, $K$-theory}